Tesla Model S new delivery. Source: Flickr

 Tesla is the lessor whereas its customers are the lessees.
 Tesla leases its vehicles such as the Model 3 and collects recurring leasing revenue from these leased assets.

-All told, Tesla’s operating leased vehicles assets have steadily risen, reaching a record figure of $5.7 billion as of fiscal Q1 2024.
+All told, Tesla’s operating leased vehicles assets have steadily risen, peaking at $6.0 billion in 2023 and amounted to $5 billion as of fiscal Q4 2025.

 The increase in this asset category means that Tesla is investing more in its leasing program, pointing to a strategic decision to make its electric vehicles (EVs) more accessible to consumers who prefer leasing over purchasing.
 This can help Tesla increase its market penetration and customer base.